ruby-oauth/version_gem/CONTRIBUTING.md

 ### Spec organization (required)

-- For each class or module under `lib/`, keep all of its unit tests in a single spec file under `spec/` that mirrors the path and file name (e.g., specs for `lib/version_gem/release_cli.rb` live in `spec/version_gem/release_cli_spec.rb`).
+- One spec file per class/module.
+For each class or module under `lib/`, keep all of its unit tests in a single spec file under `spec/` that mirrors the path and file name exactly: `lib/version_gem/release_cli.rb` -> `spec/version_gem/release_cli_spec.rb`.
-- Do not create ad-hoc "_more" or split spec files for the same class/module.
-Consolidate all unit tests into the main spec file for that class/module.
+- Never add a second spec file for the same class/module.
+Examples of disallowed names: `*_more_spec.rb`, `*_extra_spec.rb`, `*_status_spec.rb`, or any other suffix that still targets the same class.
+If you find yourself wanting a second file, merge those examples into the canonical spec file for that class/module.
-- Only integration scenarios that intentionally span multiple classes belong in `spec/integration/`.
+- Exception: Integration specs that intentionally span multiple classes.
+Place these under `spec/integration/` (or a clearly named integration folder), and do not directly mirror a single class.
+Name them after the scenario, not a class.
+- Migration note: If a duplicate spec file exists, move all examples into the canonical file and delete the duplicate.
+Do not leave stubs or empty files behind.

 ## Lint It